- Who is eligible to apply for a UN Trust Fund grant?

 - Must applicants contribute to the project budget?

-This depends on whether the primary applicant is from civil society or government.
-While all applicants – whenever possible – are encouraged to make financial and/or in-kind contributions, civil society organizations are not required to do so.
-Government applicants are highly encouraged to contribute towards the project budget.
+- While all applicants – whenever possible – are encouraged to make financial and/or in-kind contributions, it is not a requirement to do so.

 - What costs are covered by a UN Trust Fund grant?